ColeFang/NeuCS5520_projects/_posts/2021-12-9-final_project.md

 # Summary

-## In the final project, I want to extend the ToDo app.
-My improvements can be mainly separated to three part:
+## In the final project, I extended the ToDo app.
+My improvements can be mainly separated to four part:

 ### 1.Improve the UI